1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 This is Exhibit A to Zuora’s Master Subscription Agreement (the “Agreement”).
 Capitalized terms not defined herein have the meaning indicated in the Agreement and its associated Order Form(s).
 For purposes of clarity, (i) Sections I-V of this Exhibit do not apply to and specifically exclude RevPro, and (ii) Section VI of this Exhibit applies exclusively to RevPro.

 I. SUPPORT CONTACTS, ZUORA COMMUNITY & CUSTOMIZATIONS:

-- For “Growth Edition”-level support (or the equivalent, if renamed), Customer will appoint up to five (5) designated support contact persons knowledgeable regarding the Service for purposes of contacting Zuora’s support team about technical support issues with the Service, including reporting such issues via Zuora’s designated support portal / channel.
+A. For “Growth Edition”-level support (or the equivalent, if renamed), Customer will appoint up to five (5) designated support contact persons knowledgeable regarding the Service for purposes of contacting Zuora’s support team about technical support issues with the Service, including reporting such issues via Zuora’s designated support portal / channel.

-- The commitments under this exhibit do not apply to customizations, enhancements or other non-standard modifications to the Service requested or made by Customer.
+E. The commitments under this exhibit do not apply to customizations, enhancements or other non-standard modifications to the Service requested or made by Customer.

 II.
 SUPPORT FOR ZUORA NON-PRODUCTION TENANTS (FOR ALL CUSTOMERS AND ALL EDITIONS):